It is a mental disorder characterized by severe social anxiety, thought disorder, paranoid ideation, derealization, and transient psychosis.

-Symptoms of conditions such as Schizotypal Personality Disorder can improve over time through experiences that help foster, among other positive traits, self-confidence, a belief in one’s ability to overcome difficulties, and a sense of of social support.
+Symptoms of conditions such as Schizotypal Personality Disorder can improve over time through experiences that help foster, among other positive traits, self-confidence, a belief in one’sone’s ability to overcome difficulties, and a sense of social support.

 The factors that seem to be more likely to reduce the symptoms of this disorder include:

 Positive relationships with friends and family.
-A sense of accomplishment in school, work, and in extracurricular activities.
+A sense of accomplishment in school, work, and extracurricular activities.

-The reported prevalence of schizotypal personality disorder in community studies ranges from 0.6% in a Norwegian sample to 4.6% in an American sample.
+In community studies, the reported prevalence of schizotypal personality disorder ranges from 0.6% in a Norwegian sample to 4.6% in an American model.

-A large American study found a lifetime prevalence of 3.9%, with somewhat higher rates among men (4.2%) than among women (3.7%).
-It may be uncommon in clinical populations, with reported rates of 0% to 1.9%.
+A large American study found a lifetime prevalence of 3.9%, with higher rates among men (4.2%) than women (3.7%).
+It may be uncommon in clinical populations, with 0% to 1.9% reported rates.

-Along with other group A personality disorders, it is also very common among the homeless.
+Along with another group, A personality disorders, it is also widespread among the homeless.

-A University of Colorado Colorado Springs study comparing personality disorders and Myers-Briggs Type Indicator types found that the disorder had a significant correlation with Introverted (I), Intuitive (I), Thoughtful (P) preferences. and Perceptual (P).
+A University of Colorado, Colorado Springs study comparing personality disorders and Myers-Briggs Type Indicator types found that the disease had a significant correlation with Introverted (I), Intuitive (I), and Thoughtful (P) preferences.
+And Perceptual (P).